 Work Practices and Other Requirements for Asbestos Operations and Maintenance Projects

 Applicability of Standards.
 Operations and Maintenance Projects, as defined at 454 CMR 28.02, shall be carried out in accordance with the requirements of 454 CMR 28.11.
 Where Operations and Maintenance Projects cannot be carried out in accordance with the requirements of 454 CMR 28.11, said Projects shall be carried out in accordance with 454 CMR 28.10.
-The amount of material disturbed during Operations & Maintenance Projects shall not exceed 10 square feet or 25 linear feet and is not the sum of the individual layers (10 square feet of floor tile and 10 square feet of related asbestos mastics would be considered 10 square feet of material).
+For buildings not subject to 28.13 (AHERA), the amount of material disturbed during Operations & Maintenance Projects shall not exceed 10 square feet or 25 linear feet and is not the sum of the individual layers (10 square feet of floor tile and 10 square feet of related asbestos mastics would be considered 10 square feet of material).

 General Requirements for Asbestos Operations and Maintenance Projects.